MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/looping.md

 ### Using for...of

-Get the items, without having to deal with the index.
+Get the items using `of`, without having to deal with the index.

 ```javascript
 for (const item of iterable) { }